 Key Points

-• In 2019, Total Maximum Daily Load implementors (CalTrans, Nevada Dept. of Transportation, City of South Lake Tahoe, Douglas County, El Dorado County, Placer County, and Washoe County) exceeded their load reduction targets.
-Collectively, implementers prevented roughly 477,000 pounds per year of fine sediment from reaching the lake, exceeding the target by 30 percent.
+• Total Maximum Daily Load (TMDL) implementors (CalTrans, Nevada Dept. of Transportation, City of South Lake Tahoe, Douglas County, El Dorado County, Placer County, and Washoe County) collectively, prevent 600,000 pounds per year of fine sediment from reaching the lake (2023 TMDL Performance Report).

 Delivering and Measuring Success